FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE.

 You should regularly maintain and test backup portable generators for readiness.
 Have a safe outdoor location to operate the generator, and be familiar with the manufacturer's operation recommendations.

 The wattage a portable generator produces will determine the items it can power.
-Deciding how much power you need is an important part of selecting a portable generator.
-Use this worksheet to estimate the requirements of the items you want to run and determine how much power you need from a generator.
+Deciding how much power you need is an important part of selecting a portable generator size.
+Use this worksheet to estimate the power requirements of the items you want to run and determine how much power you need from a generator.

 Portable generators are available in a wide range of sizes and features: